Profoto expands into studio automation with StyleShoots acquisition

 StyleShoots flat-lay imaging equipment

 StyleShoots first launched in 2011 with the Horizontal, a solution for lay-flat product photography of items such as clothing.
 The company has since expanded its offerings to include its mannequin-based Vertical offering, as well as StyleShoots Live for model photography, and Eclipse for small objects like shoes, cosmetics, and food.
-Both of the latter platforms are also intended to allow for video capture.
+Both of the latter two platforms are also intended to allow for video capture.
 For 2021, the company had sales of nine million euros ($9.8 million USD) and sales growth has averaged 11% over the past six years.

-As for Profoto, its history can be traced back to the late 1960s, although the brand only made its official debut in the market back in 1992.
+As for Profoto, its history can be traced back to the late 1960s, although the brand only made its official debut in the US market back in 1992.
 While it does have some products in other categories like camera bags, the bulk of its product line revolves around photo lighting.
 Between its Swedish headquarters and seven subsidiaries, it has a total of 139 employees, and net sales in 2021 were around 71 million euros ($77.2 million USD).

 StyleShoots live works for video and sill capture